June 26 Update: What a difference 2 days can make!

 New Zealand’s ski fields are set to open from late May through to July 2026, depending on location and snow conditions

-Which Ski fields open in 2026 first?
-The earliest confirmed start is Coronet Peak, opening limited terrain on 29 May thanks to snowmaking, with most major fields – including The Remarkables, Cardrona Alpine Resort, and Mt Hutt – targeting mid-June.
 Smaller club fields and snow-dependent areas typically follow from late June into July.
 All dates remain subject to weather, with some ski areas opening earlier or later depending on snowfall and conditions.

 Ski Field Opening Dates Source

-Coronet Peak 29 May–12 June: Early Winter operations (10am–3pm).
-From 13 June: Full mountain opens as usual (9am–4pm) Official site
+Coronet Peak NOW OPEN: 29 May–12 June: Early Winter operations (10am–3pm).
+To be advised: Official site

-The Remarkables 13 JUNE – 11 OCTOBER 2026.
+The Remarkables 27 JUNE POSSIBLY – 11 OCTOBER 2026.
 Daily operations: 9am – 4pm.
 Afternoon Pass 12:30pm - 4pm Official site

-Cardrona Alpine Resort Cardrona: June 13 - October 11, weather dependent.
+Cardrona Alpine Resort Cardrona: June 26 - October 11, weather dependent.
 In winter, our opening hours are 8.30am - 4pm.
 Official site

-Mt Hutt OPENING DATES 12TH JUNE - 11 OCTOBER 2026.
+Mt Hutt OPENING DATE JUNE 27 POSSIBLY.
 Daily operations 9am – 4pm.
 Weekend First Tracks 8-9am (starts 4 July).
 Afternoon Pass 12:30-4pm Official site

 Rainbow Ski Area Projected mid-July or earlier if snow arrives.
 Official site